1913 FA Cup final

 The 1913 FA Cup final was contested by Aston Villa and Sunderland on 19 April 1913 at London's Crystal Palace.
-Playing as the home side, Aston Villa won 1–0 on a goal by Tommy Barber on a crossed ball from Charlie Wallace.
+Aston Villa won 1–0 with a goal by Tommy Barber from a cross by Charlie Wallace.
 Wallace had earlier missed a penalty, something that would not occur again in an FA Cup final until the 1988 final between Wimbledon and Liverpool.

-It was Sunderland's first appearance in the FA Cup Final and the first time The Football League's top two finishers had vied for the trophy (even though the League would not be decided for another week).
+It was Sunderland's first appearance in the FA Cup Final and the first time the Football League's top two finishers had vied for the trophy, even though the League would not be decided for another week.
 On their way to the match Sunderland had to replay their quarter-final twice and then their semi-final once after draws in those contests.
-Aston Villa was re-appearing in the final after an eight-year absence and their victory was their fifth, equalling the then-current record of the Wanderers and Blackburn Rovers.
+Aston Villa were appearing in the final after an eight-year absence and their victory was their fifth, equalling the record at that time of the Wanderers and Blackburn Rovers.

 During the match Sunderland's Charlie Thomson and Villa's Harry Hampton almost immediately resumed a long-running feud that led to both players being suspended for a month at the start of the following season.
 The contest was noted for its rough play and led to the withdrawal of Sunderland's invitation to take part in the 1913 Charity Shield match.
-Referee Mr. A. Adams from Nottingham was also suspended, having allowed no less than 17 minutes for stoppage time.
+The referee, Mr. A. Adams, from Nottingham was also suspended, to the dismay of the Referees' Union, having allowed 17 minutes for stoppage time.

+Background

+Prior to the match, suffragettes of the Women's Social and Political Union plotted to bomb the grandstand of Crystal Palace, however their plans were foiled before they could execute their terrorist attack.